awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

          #.
 Choose :guilabel:`Immediate`, and then choose :guilabel:`Next Step`.

          #.
-Review the details on the screen, then choose :guilabel:`Launch Campaign`.
+Review the details on the screen, and then choose :guilabel:`Launch Campaign`.

          #.
 A notification should appear on the iPhone device.
 You may want to try testing your app receiving notifications when it is in the foreground and when closed.